newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-ein.md

 - Identified an available business name

 After you complete this task, you will have:
-- EIN
+- An EIN
-- EIN Certificate
+- An EIN Certificate (the document indicating your EIN)